 Students who major in music will be able to:

-- Perform to an "advanced developing" or a semi-professional level of mastery, either in voice or their chosen instrument
+- perform to an appropriate level of mastery, either in voice or instrument

-- Play the piano well enough to use it as a professional tool and a means of artistic expression
+- use the piano as a professional tool

 Note: Piano Performance and Pedagogy emphasis within the Music major and Church Music minor will be available to existing declared majors and/or minors only.